A Better Way to Focus: The Magic of Shared Energy

 That knowing gets heavy.

-Music helps.
-But only if it’s the right kind – LoFi, ambient, chill house, binaural beats.
+Music helps, but only if it’s the right genre – LoFi, ambient, chill house, binaural beats.
 Anything else pulls me too far out of the moment.
-One wrong verse and suddenly I’m spiraling through a memory I wasn’t planning on revisiting or a conversation I, maybe, should’ve had five years ago.
+One wrong verse and suddenly I’m spiraling through a memory I wasn’t planning on revisiting or a conversation I should’ve had, maybe five years ago

 It’s exhausting.